AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/using-content-class-style-preset.md

 }
 ```

-In the above example, two presets are used, bw , for black and white, and grainy_film  for a grainy film effect.
+In the above example, two presets are used,` bw`, for black and white, and `grainy_film` for a grainy film effect.
 In the documentation, you'll notice that each preset has a name and ID.
 For the API, you want to use the ID values only.

 Also note that while the presets value can be an array, Firefly will not "sanity" check these values.
 What that means is, if you intentionally ask Firefly to use presets that don't necessarily make sense, Firefly will try its best but the result may not be good.
 This is a case where artistic sense has to be applied, not developer skill.

-To test this, once again we build a simple utility method:
+Once again, you can use a simple utility method like below to test this:

 ```js
 async function textToImage(prompt, id, token, presets) {